Tehcn/self-promotion-website/README.md

-# self-promotion-website
+# Self Promo Website
-This is a repository for a website that I'm making with a friend
+A website for self promo... that's all!